Massively Parallel Sequencing

 Reporting

-- De novo and rare compound heterozygous variants in genes of unknown function, if a causative variant is not identified that explains the patient’s medical condition
+- De novo and rare compound heterozygous variants in genes of unknown function are reported when a cause for the patient’s medical condition is not identified.

-- Accurate representation of biological relationships between family members is imperative for correct test interpretation.
+- Accurate representation of biological relationships among family members is imperative for correct test interpretation.

 - Test interpretation is based on information available at the time of testing and may change in the future.

-- Exome sequencing data will be stored for a minimum of 5 years in compliance with ARUP’s data retention policy, but many samples are discarded after testing is complete.
+- Exome sequencing data will be stored for a minimum of 5 years in compliance with ARUP’s data retention policy.

-- Deidentified information about genetic variants and clinical findings may be published in international databases unless declined on consent form.
+- Deidentified information about genetic variants and clinical findings may be published in international databases.

 - Raw exome sequencing data may be requested by the ordering healthcare provider and hospital that submitted the test to ARUP.